Curriculum standards

 The trainee will:

-- identify protective factors and resilience in at risk populations, and use them to generate management and recommendations
+- identify protective factors and resilience in at-risk groups, and use them to generate management plans and recommendations

 - formulate an awareness and consideration of conditions that are more prevalent in specific populations

-- advocate, and reduce barriers, for infants, children, and young people whose particular life circumstances increase their vulnerability to improve support and access to services that increases overall health and wellbeing both at an individual and population level
+- advocate, and reduce barriers, for children and young people whose life circumstances increase their vulnerability

-- manage complex care needs of patients with multiple comorbidities, aiming to improve day to day functioning and quality of life
+- consider complex care needs of patients with multiple comorbidities, aiming to improve individual patient and population health outcomes

-- advocate for conditions that promote optimal child and adolescent development across the age range
+- advocate for strategies, services, and policies that promote optimal child and adolescent development and health across the life course, with particular reference to early childhood

-- contribute to the development of standards, protocols, measures, and guidelines with a population perspective, including a needs assessment
+- contribute to the development of standards, protocols, measures and guidelines with a population health perspective, such as through clinical leadership and interagency forums

-- create, implement, and evaluate strategies for the promotion of child health, wellbeing, and optimal development at a population level
+- create, implement, and evaluate strategies for the promotion of child health, wellbeing, and optimal developmental trajectories at a population level

-- understand complex interplay of intergeneration trauma and social determinates of health to prevent child maltreatment
+- demonstrate an understanding of complex interplay of intergenerational trauma and social determinants of health in impacting health outcomes

 Requires some supervision